The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 We usually visit Disneyland either in our own car or with a rental car.
 Why?
 Because we love exploring the neighboring cities and eating good Asian food!
 Exploring the rest of Orange County is just so much easier with a car.

-Looking for more California travel resources?
+Looking for more California travel guides?
 Read next:

 Photo of author